MicrosoftDocs/memdocs/memdocs/intune/protect/mde-security-integration.md

 ### Government cloud support

-The Defender for Endpoint security settings management scenario is supported in the following tenants:
+As a public preview, the Defender for Endpoint security settings management scenario is supported in the following tenants:

 - US Government Community (GCC) High
 - Department of Defense (DoD)